Sociotechnical system: Motivation

-Task analysis

-Task analysis is the analysis of how a task is accomplished, including a detailed description of both manual and mental activities, task and element durations, task frequency, task allocation, task complexity, environmental conditions, necessary clothing and equipment, and any other unique factors involved in or required for one or more people to perform a given task.
-This information can then be used for many purposes, such as personnel selection and training, tool or equipment design, procedure design (e.g., design of checklists or decision support systems) and automation.

-Job design

-Job design or work design in organizational development is the application of sociotechnical systems principles and techniques to the humanization of work, for example, through job enrichment.
-The aims of work design to improved job satisfaction, to improved through-put, to improved quality and to reduced employee problems, e.g., grievances, absenteeism.

-Deliberations

-Deliberations are key units of analysis in non-linear, knowledge work.
-They are 'choice points' that move knowledge work forward.
-As originated and defined by Cal Pava (1983) in a second-generation development of STS theory, deliberations are patterns of exchange and communication to reduce the equivocality of a problematic issue; for example, for systems engineering work, what features to develop in new software.
-Deliberations are not discrete decisions—they are a more continuous context for decisions.
-They have 3 aspects: topics, forums, and participants.

 Work System Theory (WST) and Work System Method (WSM)

 The WST and WSM simplifies the conceptualization of traditional complicated socio-technical system (STS) approach (Alter, 2015).
 Extending the prior research on STS which divides social and technical aspects; WST combines the two perspectives in a work system and outlines the framework for WSM which considers work system as the system of interest and proposes solutions accordingly (Alter, 2015).

 The Work System Theory (WST) and Work System Method (WSM) are both forms of socio-technical systems but in the form of work systems.
 Also, the Work System Method encourages the use of both socio-technical ideas and values when it comes to IS development, use and implementation.

 Evolution of socio-technical systems

 The evolution of socio-technical design has seen its development from being approached as a social system exclusively.
 The realisation of the joint optimisation of social and technical systems was later realised.
 It was divided into sections where primary work which looks into principles and description, and how to incorporate technical designs on a macrosocial level.